How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Kaiyue Wen, Shengqi Chen, Yanzheng Cai, and Jiping Yu for their insightful comments and feedback.
-This work is supported by the National Natural Science Foundation of China under Grant Number 62495062.
+This work is supported by the National Key R\&D Project under Grant Number 2025YFB3003704 and the National Natural Science Foundation of China under Grant Number 62495062.